BigSamu/Coding_Dojo-Web_Fundamentals_May-2023/Readme.md

 ## Resources

-During the course, useful resources will be listed below to guidance studnets in their learning process
+During the course, useful resources will be listed below for guiding students in their learning process

 - **Blogs and Websites**
   - [Medium](https://medium.com/) (Recommended 🚀 - USD 5,00 per month)